 On Feb.
 18, 2014, Det.
 Doug Larison released the following information regarding Michelle Martinko’s case.
 Email image provided by Robert J. Riley.

-Around 4 a.m. on December 20, 1979, police found 18-year-old Michelle Marie Martinko — her face and chest stabbed repeatedly — in her family’s Buick in the Westdale Mall parking lot.
+At 4 a.m. on Thursday, December 20, 1979, police found 18-year-old Michelle Marie Martinko — her face and chest stabbed repeatedly — in her family’s tan 1972 Buick 4-door in Cedar Rapids’ Westdale Mall parking lot.
 The Kennedy High School senior had driven to the newly opened mall after a school choir banquet to shop for a new winter coat.

-Wounds on the teen’s hands showed she had fought her killer, but she was not sexually assaulted or robbed.
-Detectives found no weapon or fingerprints to identify her killer.
+Wounds on the teen’s hands showed she fought her killer, but the medical examiner’s office said Martinko was found fully clothed and had not been sexually molested.

-During the original investigation, a list of more than 80 potential suspects was compiled.
-More than 60 were tested and eliminated, and many of the suspects have died in the years following the murder.
+During the original investigation, detectives compiled a list of more than 80 potential suspects.
+More than 60 were tested and eliminated.

 DNA Profile Procured

 Using new technology, the Cedar Rapids Police Department was able to procure the suspect’s DNA in 2006.